Polpette: the Italian dish that conquers the world

-According to the most reliable theories the polpette were born in Persia with the name of kofta, meatballs typical of the Middle East, whose derivation probably comes from the Persian word koofteh which means “pounded meat”.
-It is known, however, also that the polpette were prepared in ancient Rome: the great Roman chef Apicius called them esicia omentata although they do not correspond exactly to our idea of meatballs: they were made with myrtle berries and garum mixed with red wine and wrapped in red wine and omentum (the pig net).
+According to the most reliable theories the polpette were born in Persia with the name of kofta, meatballs typical of the Middle East.
+Whose derivation probably comes from the Persian word koofteh which means “pounded meat”.
+It is known, however, also that the polpette were prepared in ancient Rome.
+The great Roman chef Apicius called them esicia omentata although they do not correspond exactly to our idea of meatballs.
+They were made with myrtle berries and garum mixed with red wine and wrapped in red wine and omentum (the pig net).

-Subsequently, taking a leap of a few centuries, we find the recipe for meatballs in the well-known manual by Pellegrino Artusi La scienza in cucina e l’Arte di mangiar bene (Science in the kitchen and the Art of eating well) from 1881.
+Subsequently we find the recipe for meatballs in the well-known manual by Pellegrino Artusi La scienza in cucina e l’Arte di mangiar bene (Science in the kitchen and the Art of eating well) from 1881.
 He himself declares that it is such a simple dish to make that even a ciuco (a donkey) could do it.
 It also emphasizes how they are a dish also created for recycling leftover meat.
 As is usual for every poor dish, even meatballs have evolved, becoming a real dish without having to recycle anything.

 The polpette, in short, are the perfect dish that unites people, cultures and tastes, declining the recipe in numerous variations.

 Let’s see below our all-Italian and extremely traditional recipe: polpette in pizzaiola style.

 400 grams of beef or veal

 4 slices of pancarré or 2 entire slices of bread soaked for 5 minutes in water or milk

 Tomato sauce in “Pizzaiola” style

 3 tablespoons of extra virgin olive oil